Grilled Shrimp Tacos with Avocado Salsa

 Instructions

-- Make the Salsa: Put the shallot, jalapeño pepper, and garlic in the bowl of a food processor fitted with the metal blade and process until finely chopped (a mini food processor is best, but large will work too) Transfer the mixture to a medium bowl.
-Add the chopped tomatoes, avocado, salt, lime juice, and cilantro to the bowl and stir to combine.
+- Make the Salsa: Put the shallot, jalapeƱo pepper, and garlic in the bowl of a food processor fitted with the steel blade and process until finely chopped (a mini food processor is best, but large will work too).
+Transfer the mixture to a medium bowl.
+Add the chopped tomatoes, avocado, salt, lime juice, and cilantro and stir to combine.
 Set aside.
 (If not using right away, see the make-ahead instructions below.)

-- Grill the tortillas until warm and slightly charred, about 20 seconds per side.
-(Alternatively, heat the tortillas in the microwave according to the package instructions.)
+- Warm the Tortillas: Grill the tortillas until warm and slightly charred, about 20 seconds per side.
+Alternatively, heat the tortillas on the stovetop or in the microwave according to the package instructions.

 - Make-Ahead Instructions: The avocado salsa can be made up to 8 hours ahead of time; place a piece of saran wrap inside the bowl and directly over the mixture to prevent discoloration and refrigerate.
 The shrimp can be tossed with the oil and seasoning, covered, and refrigerated up to 1 day ahead of time.